dudeofea/eye-cursor/README.md

 # Installation

-Requires OpenCV, currently being developed on Ubuntu 14.04 LTS.
-Sorry / Not Sorry if you're using another OS, my focus is on getting a working webcam-only eye-tracker.
+Requires OpenCV, currently being developed on Ubuntu 16.04 LTS, though the eyelib part should compile on anything that can run OpenCV as it has no other dependencies

 I recommend the following for installing OpenCV: